jkorichneva/website/README.md

 ### Hi there 👋

+My name is Jana (or Yana, or Iana, I don't really know how is right).
+I am Frontend developer with full-stack background, who worked both in startups and in enterprise companies.
+More info about me and my contributions here:

 <!--
 **jkorichneva/jkorichneva** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.